 10 Tips for New Construction or Remodeling

 - Plan your home based on what the climate is like where you will build.
 Some plans work better in hot, humid weather than in cold, dry weather, for example.
 Not all materials or techniques work well everywhere.
-Go to this map from the U.S. Department of Energy to see the climate zones.
+Go to this map from the U.S. Department of Energy to see the climate zones and best practice guides.

 - Keep radon out.
-Radon is a natural, but invisible, gas that causes lung cancer.
-Follow U.S. Environmental Protection Agency's guide to building radon out of your new home.
+Radon is a natural, but invisible and odorless, gas that causes lung cancer.
+Follow the U.S. Environmental Protection Agency's guidance for keeping radon out of your new home.
 It is cheaper to keep radon out when you are building or remodeling than to fix it later.

 - Use paints that emit fewer gases, also known as "low-VOC" paints.